 iCRAG facilitates a collaborative research environment, allowing for the invaluable cross-fertilisation of ideas between disciplines.
 Our multidisciplinary research teams address five major research challenges:

 - Secure & protect groundwater resources

 Underpinning these research challenges is our work in enabling methodologies in the areas of geophysics, geochemistry and 3D modelling, along with our research on the public perception and understanding of geosciences.

-Funded by Science Foundation Ireland, the European Regional Development Fund and industry partners, the Centre brings together expertise from seven major institutes: University College Dublin, Trinity College Dublin, Dublin Institute for Advanced Studies, University College Cork, National University of Ireland Galway, Maynooth University and Teagasc.
+Funded by Science Foundation Ireland, the European Regional Development Fund, Geological Survey Ireland and industry partners, the Centre brings together expertise from seven major institutes: University College Dublin, Trinity College Dublin, Dublin Institute for Advanced Studies, University College Cork, National University of Ireland Galway, Maynooth University and Teagasc.